Last updated: May 2026 · Written from 18 months of hands-on experience growing four Calathea varieties at home

 2. Calathea Rattlesnake (Lancifolia)

-Long, wavy leaves with dark green markings that look like snake skin.
-Burgundy undersides.
+Long, wavy leaves with dark green markings that look like snake skin, plus burgundy undersides.
 Slightly more forgiving than some varieties.

 3. Calathea Orbifolia